 With smart gestures enabled, you can wake your phone by just swiping up the phone on the screen.
 You can change song (next or previous) by swiping from the left to right and vise versa.

 You can also quick launch music and other apps even when the phone is asleep by just drawing W on the screen.
 Pretty cool feature.

 Just like most android phones running stock android OS, the infinix zero 2 has some pretty intriguing display.

 Considering the kind of screen it comes with, operating the phone is sort-of a pleasurable experience.
 Unlike other infinix phones we have used, the device comes with more sleek design.

 The notification tray is really no much different from that of the infinix hot note x551.
 However, we just got to admit that we love the touch of green color design on this one and it does look better than the former.

 Of course, the device has got app drawer which enables you see all of the apps installed on the device.
 It also has the function keys placed on the screen which is kind of a new thing when involved with latest infinix phones.

 At first, this was sort of a turn off for me but getting to understand the device better, I prefer the on-screen function keys to what it has always been because it blends with the screen functionality easily.

 Do you really think the music interface on the infinix zero 2 x509 android phone as shown above is cool?

 The device is really cool.
 I am not trying to hype the phone or anything.
-If you are the time who loves light phones, trust me, the infinix zero 2 is really very light.
+If you are the type who loves light-weight phones, trust me, the infinix zero 2 is really very light.
 Just 118g.
-Very much lighter than the infinix hot note device and the earlier infinix zero.
+Very much lighter compared to the infinix hot note device and the earlier infinix zero.